ikisource/rest-ui/README.md

 ![alt text](RestUI.png "screenshot")

-With rest-ui you can edit HTTP request to servers and analyse the responses.
+With rest-ui you can execute HTTP requests and analyse the responses sent by the server.

-Your REST endpoints are modelized and stored in a tree.
+Your REST endpoints are modelized and stored in a tree in a XML file.

 You can store both requests and responses in a XML file.